 1. Those Old Items – Re-Use, Re-Cycle and Pass Them Along

-In your continual battle against the clutter, it’s often necessary to have a significant clear out.
+In your continual battle against the clutter, it’s often necessary to have a significant clearout.
 To tackle this efficiently, work from room to room, checking those spaces that are often overlooked during the day to day: your attic, shed, storage boxes, and basement.
 Organize any items that you no longer need into two piles – one with items that you could re-use and up-cycle with a bit of TLC, and another with items to be moved out.

 For the first group of items – be inventive, check out online tutorials for making over that unloved piece of furniture; for the items that you’re moving along, consider donating them to your local charity shop (this also reduces the hassle of selling your items on eBay or awaiting collection of ‘free to a good home’ pieces that you’ve posted on Craigslist).
-You could also ask friends, family, and associates whether they’re in need of any of your more commonly used items (such as plates, cups, gadgets, and clothes).
-Finally, for electrical items, you may need to do a little research in order to find retailers that run recycling programs (you should be able to find companies that will accept everything from your cell phone and VCR to your decade-old computer).
+You could also ask friends, family, and associates whether they need any of your more commonly used items (such as plates, cups, gadgets, and clothes).
+Finally, for electrical items, you may need to do a little research to find retailers that run recycling programs (you should be able to find companies that will accept everything from your cell phone and VCR to your decade-old computer).